-Drills will be conducted so that every person in the building knows the procedure to be followed in the event of an emergency.
+Drills, including fire, tornado, lock downs and active shooter, will be conducted so that every person in the building knows the procedures to be followed in the event of an emergency.

 Weather Closings and Emergency Notices

 If the Bemidji school district closes, VES will also close.
 When school is canceled due to weather or other emergency, the announcement will be included on the VES website and Facebook page.
 Guardians will also receive a JMC text message.
 In addition, the announcement will be made on the following radio stations: KB101-FM, 95.5-FM, 103.7-FM.